get-your-kids-back-into-a-routine-after-chinese-new-year-photo

 Halloween 2017

-Here’s what I’ve done when my son is at the stage where candy takes priority over cute costumes.
+Here’s what I’ve done now that my son has reached the stage where candy takes priority over cute costumes.

-LAST MINUTE BUYERĀ
+THE LAST MINUTE BUYER

-Grocery stores are clever, they like to position those huge piles of Halloween candy conveniently when you first walk into the grocery store and your cart is empty AND where you canā€™t help but stare at them when youā€™re waiting at the check-out lane.
-Therefore, make sure to wait until the day before (or a week before) to buy Halloween candy, so that you and your kids don’t have to deal with the “SEE-FOOD SYNDROME“.
-Also, I always buy my least favourite treats to hand out – lollipop, gummy candies, smarties, etc. If I were to buy anything chocolate, that would be a different story.
+Grocery stores are clever, they position huge piles of Halloween candy right at the entrance when your cart is empty AND where you can’t help but see them as you wait in the checkout lane.
+Therefore, I wait until the day before (or maybe a week) before Halloween to buy candy.
+This way, I don’t have to deal with the “SEE-FOOD SYNDROME“.
+I also make sure to buy least favourite treats to hand out – lollipop, gummy candies, smarties, etc. If I were to buy chocolate, well, that would be a different story.

-If your favourite candies/treats are in the house, itā€™s more likely that you and your family will eat it ALL.
-Remember: Out of sight, out of mind; In your sight, in your mind.Ā
+If your favourite candies/treats are in the house, you and your family are more likely to eat them ALL.
+Remember: Out of sight, out of mind; In your sight, in your mind.

 FULE UP BEFORE TRICK-OR-TREATING

-Start the day with a wholesome, filling breakfast; encourage a healthy lunch, and be sure to serve healthy and balanced dinner to fill their tummies before heading out trick-or-treating.
-This way, you can prevent your kids become “candy monster” by the time they come home.
+Start the day with a wholesome, filling breakfast; encourage a healthy lunch, and make sure to serve a balanced dinner to fill their tummies before heading out for trick-or-treating.
+This way, you can prevent your children from turning into “candy monster” by the time they come home.

-POUR IT OUT AND SORT IT OUTĀ
+POUR IT OUT AND SORT IT OUT

-Using small bucket/bag and limiting number of houses your kids visit so that their candy-collection is smaller to begin with.
-When you arrive home with your childā€™s little sack full of goodies, before you do anything, pour it out and sort it out.
-Get them to separate “the favourites” and “the least favourite”, and ask if they will share with you.
-This is a good opportunity to teach them to be “picky”.
-Observe how much they consume without making any comments or rules since you might be surprised how many kids can self-regulate and eat only a few pieces.
+Use a small bucket or bag and limit the number of houses your children visit, so their candy collection starts out smaller.
+Once you’re back home with your child’s little sack of goodies, before you do anything, pour it out and sort it out together.
+Have them separate “the favourites” from “the least favourite”, and ask if they’d like to share any with will you.
+This is a great opportunity to teach them to be “picky” about their choices.
+Observe how much they consume without making any comments or rules, you may be surprised how many children can self-regulate and eat only a few pieces.

-SWITCH WITCHĀ
+SWITCH WITCH

-Children can choose a few of their favourite candies and then leave the rest out for the “Switch Witch” who takes it away and replaces it with a desired toy or non-food gift ( movie tickets, books, crayons or cash for older kids).
-Also, some parents have their kids actually donate it to a local food bank or a dental office.
+Children can choose a few of their favourite candies and then leave the rest out for the “Switch Witch” who takes it away and replaces it with a desired toy or non-food gift, such as movie tickets, books, crayons or cash for older kids.
+Also, some families have their children donate extra candy to a local food bank or dental office.

 LET THEM ENJOY

-On Halloween night, I let my son pick two to three candies to try out.
-For older children, you can also allow your child to eat as much as he/she wants.
+On Halloween night, I let my son pick two or three candies to try.
+For older children, you might allow them to enjoy as much as they want.

-Forbidding them from having any candy may just increase their desire for it.
+Forbidding them from having any candy can sometimes increase their desire for it.

-Trust me, your child might surprise you by having a few and then deciding to save the rest or gorging on them and eating until they feel sick.Ā Enjoying fun-foods like candy and chocolate once in a while (even if that means a little everyday) is normal and itā€™s important that they don’t label these foods as “bad” foods.Ā It also decreases the chances of your children sneaking candy or over-indulging when youā€™re not there.
+Trust me, your child may surprise you by having a few pieces, then choosing to save the rest, or by gorging until they feel a little sick.
+Enjoying fun foods like candy and chocolate occasionally (even daily in moderation) is normal, and it’s important that children don’t label these foods as “bad” foods.
+This approach reduces the likelihood of them sneaking or over-indulging on candy when you’re not around.

-And I promise you, one night of gorging on treats will not effect he/her long-term nutritional status or weight.Ā Most of the time, the children seem to grow bored with their candy after a few days if itā€™s not restricted and rationed like crazy.
+And remember, one night of indulging in treats won’t affect their long-term nutritional status or weight.
+Often, the children seem to grow bored with their candy after a few days if it’s not overly restricted or rationed.

 BOTTOM LINE

-How do you make sure Halloween isn’t a nightmare for you or your children?Ā Think of it as a great opportunity to teach your children about moderation, balance, and healthful indulging.
+How can you make sure Halloween isn’t a nightmare for you or your children?
+Think of it as a perfect opportunity to teach them about MODERATION, BALANCE, MINDFUL indulging.

 Happy Halloween !!